jforget/raku-Hamilton2/doc/Hamilton.en.md

 macro-paths with full paths and  without this suffix when counting all macro-paths.
 These  two categories  of  statistics  are displayed  in different webpages.

+Todo
+====

+Here is the  list of to-do items, ordered  by decreasing desirability.
+But the  order of  implementation will be  different, because  it will depend on the ease of programming.

+1. Find  a way to  reduce the  combinatory explosion of  map `fr2015`.
+Very difficult to implement, unless I get some flash of inspiration.

+2. Fix  the computation of  relations between specific  regional paths and specific  full paths.
+Very difficult to  implement, unless  I get some flash of inspiration.

+3. For maps with fewer than 50000 full paths (the parameter value can be changed), go back to the previous version for the content of field `path` of view `Full_Paths` (and table `Paths`): the content is the concatenation of specific regional paths instead of the concatenation of generic regional paths.
+A side benefit would be that for these maps, the contents of table `Path_Relations` would be accurate, even if not fixed (see previous point).
+The website will be able to deal with both full paths with a "specific" `path` column and full paths with a "generic" `path` column.
+Somewhat difficult to implement, but still possible.

+4. Upgrade Raku module `GD.pm`, by renaming is `GD.rakumod` and adding line thicknesses and  text display.
+This update seems easy,  but I may be mistaken.

+5. Similary, port Perl module `Graph.pm`  to Raku.
+This task will most certainly be a lengthy  one, but I do not know  the difficulty.
+I must understand some technical peculiarities of `Graph.pm`.

+6. In the pages showing the statistics, there is a map with colors and with  statistical values  and there  are two  tables with  statistical values but without  colors.
+The tables should contain  the same colors as the map.
+Easy to implement.

+7. Using either `Graph.rakumod` or `Graph.pm` with `Inline::Perl5.pm6`,
+create new webpages showing, for example, the diameter of such and such graph, or distances from a node within a graph.
+The notion of Hamiltonian path would be missing from these new webpages, but it does not matter.
+Rather easy to implement.

+8. While the Icosian game uses a dodecahedron and no other geometrical figure,  it would  be interesting  to add  graphs associated  with the other platonic solids.
+Easy to implement.

+9. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel, _n_-ray star, complete  graph with _n_ nodes.
+Easy to implement.

 License
 =======